unahouExosite/docs/portals/README.md

 ##### Response

-On success, response has HTTP status 200 and the body is array of [data source object](#data-source-object).
+On success, response has HTTP status 200 and the body is an array of [data source object](#data-source-object).

 On failure, response has HTTP status of 400 or greater.